Thursday, December 20, 2012

 The series stars Jean-Luc Bilodeau (Kyle XY), Derek Theler (90210), Tahj Mowry (Smart Guy) with Melissa Peterman (Reba) and Chelsea Kane (Dancing with the Stars).
 Baby Daddy is created and executive produced by Dan Berendsen (Sabrina, the Teenage Witch).
 Baby Daddy is a multi-camera comedy that shoots in front of a live studio audience in Los Angeles.

-New on DVD/Blu-ray (September)
+New on DVD/Blu-ray (October/November)